golemfactory/yagna/docs/development-plan.md

 https://doc.rust-lang.org/rustdoc/index.html

-To generate documentation, please enter `cargo doc` command in your shell.
+To generate documentation, please enter `cargo doc --workspace --no-deps` command in your shell.

 The comments that are copied to the documentation are prefixed with `///`, Markdown is supported.